 According to the National Career Service, run by the UK government (and a wonderful tool for information on any career choice), an animal care worker does not often hold any “set qualifications.”
 This means that there aren’t any specific subjects that need to be studied.
 For example, a marine biologist – someone who studies underwater life – needs to be qualified in biology and would be expected to also have studied marine biology at university level.
 Animal care is an experience-based sector, rather than one driven by studying.
 Despite valuing experience, degree-level qualifications such as Animal Health & Welfare from the University of South Wales, and the University of Hertfordshire’s Animal Management Foundation course can make your CV stand out and put you one step ahead of competitors.

-Remember to pair your relevant qualifications with volunteer experience.
+Remember to pair your relevant animal care courses qualifications with volunteer experience.
 This means that both practical and theoretical skills are gained together, allowing you to get that first step on the animal care, employment ladder.